akmtaiwansoftware/docs/guides/data-flow.md

 template: default
 ---

-# Guide: Data Flow in Murano
+# Data Flow in Murano

 The basic components of an IoT system are Internet-connected hardware Products, real-time User Applications, and Integrations with external web & IT services.
 As a Murano developer, to get these components working together, it is helpful to understand how the data flows within Murano.
 This guide walks through a Murano data flow involving each of these basic components.